rahulpamaar/Tools/README.txt

 -----------------------------------------
 NOTE :
    1) If you have your own template for cpp, then put that in ~/templates/template.cpp file.
    2) This works only for cpp.
-If your code is java/python/c ....
 This is one limitation.
    3) Report bugs at : achaitanyasai[AT]gmail[DOT]com